Benjiwk/learning/README.md

 # learning
-adding changes befor rebase commit even more confilcting stuff
+adding changes befor rebase commit
 ##new section
 this is not the most importent section ok maybe it is